-All informants agreed that EADLs perform a variety of functions that are often grouped into broad categories: emergency call system; home control; access and egress; and access to the external world, including communication aids.
-Further detail regarding funding of those devices was provided.

-One informant from an AT program at a tertiary rehabilitation hospital indicated that 1 criterion for reimbursement is that the technology has to be released for at least a year before it is added to the list of approved ATs for reimbursement.
-Communication devices, device mounts, and some software applications are the only publicly funded EADL under the AT program.
-Such devices may also allow for extra features (e.g., alerting, distance communication).
-Specialized access equipment (e.g., head-operated mouse, eye gaze camera, mounting equipment) is funded by Alberta Aids to Daily Living if it is needed to access a communication device; however, funding is not provided if it is needed for computer access or environmental control separate from a communication device.

-Another informant from an AT communication devices program at a rehabilitation and long-term care centre reported that the program is focused on finding the most appropriate EADL for the client.
-It is the responsibility of the program to justify the rationale for the clinical recommendation regardless of the cost of the device.
-While they include all the device categories listed previously, the type of device funded is based on the client's need, not on a list of approved choices or limited by a fiscal budget cap.

-One informant from the AT services of a provincial tertiary rehabilitation facility described the addition of consumer products to the categories listed by all informants, particularly smart home products.
-In addition, their program reimburses specialized custom-made products, produced in-house with a 3-dimentional printer.
-Here, too, the type of device funded is based on the client's need, not on a list of approved choices.
-A letter of support is often the only criterion for eligibility, particularly with third-party payors or charity organizations.

-From the perspective of a federal health care plan, funding is limited to the most basic version or model of a device that would meet the member's need.
-If the member wishes an upgraded version or model of a device, the member must pay the cost difference.
-Devices such as emergency communication systems (e.g., Lifeline brand), anti-wandering equipment, computers and robotics equipment and accessories, are funded to enable the performance of essential or instrumental activities of daily living, but generally not for leisure purposes.
-Computers and robotics equipment and accessories are limited to enhancing communication, enhancing sensory perception, or health security monitoring.

-One academic researcher provided information on 2 British Columbia AT programs.
-The TIL program funds an assortment of devices from older switch access type systems to modern consumer products, and access and egress systems.
-The CAYA program focuses on communication devices which may or may not include EADL functions.
-If a communication device can also integrate EADL features, that is considered added value to the client, but it is not the focus of the program.
+- All informants agreed that EADLs perform a variety of functions which are often grouped into broad categories: emergency call - 632 system; home control; access and egress; and access to the external world, including communication aids.
+Further detail regarding - funding of those devices was provided. - 634 One informant from an AT program at a tertiary rehabilitation hospital, 10 indicated that one criteria for reimbursement is that the - 635 technology has be released for at least a year before it is added to the list of approved ATs for reimbursement.
+Communication - devices, device mounts, and some software applications are the only publicly funded EADL under the AT program.
+Such devices - 637 may also allow for extra features (e.g., alerting, distance communication).
+If "communication" is not a direct output of the device (e.g., - a head movement operated mouse for computer access), it is not considered fundable.
+Similarly, special interfaces and switches to - make a cell phone accessible would not be fundable. - Another informant from an AT communication devices program at a rehabilitation and long term care centre, 11 reported that the - program is focused on finding the most appropriate EADL for the client.
+It is the responsibility of the program to justify the rationale - for the clinical recommendation regardless of the cost of the device.
+While they include all the device categories listed previously, the - type of device funded is based on the client's need, not on a list of approved choices or limited by a fiscal budget cap. - One informant from the AT services of a provincial tertiary rehabilitation facility described the addition of "consumer products" to the - categories listed by all informants, particularly smart home products.
+In addition, their program reimburses specialized custom-made - products, produced in house via a 3-dimentional printer.
+Here too, the type of device funded is based on the client's need, not on a - 647 list of approved choices.
+A letter of support is often the only criteria for eligibility, particularly with third-party payors or charity - 648 organizations. - From the perspective of a Federal health care plan, funding is limited to the most basic version or model of a device that would meet - 650 the member's need.
+If the member wishes an upgraded version or model of a device, they pay the cost difference.
+Devices such as - 651 lifelines (emergency communication systems), anti-wandering equipment, computers and robotics equipment and accessories, are - 652 funded to enable the performance of essential or instrumental activities of daily living, but generally not for leisure purposes. - 653 Computers and robotics equipment and accessories are limited to enhancing communication, enhancing sensory perception, or - health security monitoring. - One academic researcher provided information on two British Columbia AT programs.
+Firstly, the TIL program, funds an - assortment of devices from older "switch access" type systems to modern consumer products, and access and egress systems.
+In - 657 contrast, the CAYA program, 18 focuses on communication devices which may or may not include EADL functions.
+If a - 658 communication device can also integrate EADL features, that is considered added value to the client, but it is not the focus of the - 659 program.